scatterb/NameGenerator/README.txt

 BABY NAME GENERATOR

-User can pick babynames she/he likes and export them to a text-file.
+User can pick randomized babynames she/he likes and export them to a text-file.

 version 0.6